It’s FRIDAY! You know what that means…

 Coming up, Community Champion Nuri will be live speaking about Modeling Documents for MongoDB on The Big Dev Theory on Twitch with AWS Tuesday, August 15th at 8am PT/11AM ET.
 Join live at: https://https//www.twitch.tv/videos/1851832780?trk=2d521510-03d1-4b5b-aff6-f3ce3a5b9041&sc_channel=sm

 If reading’s not your jam, you might love catching up on our podcast episodes with Michael Lynn and Shane McAllister.

-Remember to view what live streams we’ve got coming up (or check out the replays).
-You can click “Notify me” and YouTube will ping you when we’re about to go on.
+And don’t forget to see what live streams we’ve got coming up.
+You can click “Notify me” and YouTube will ping you when we’re about to go live.